 Taylor Stitch is a company that’s best known for making heritage style clothing at pretty reasonable prices because, well, they’re made in China.
 But everything else ticks all the boxes you’d want from a heritage style brand: great old timey fabrics like chambray and selvedge, terrific craftsmanship, and best of all: modern fits.
 That solved the most pervasive issue in heritage fashion for me, which is boxy, short, baggy silhouettes.

-I’ve reviewed their Ojai jacket before, but their boots really impressed me and I named them one of the best Chelseas on the market in my list of the best boots you can buy.
+I’ve reviewed their Ojai jacket before, but their boots really impressed me and I named them one of the best Chelseas on the market in my list of the best boots for men.
 I really think everyone has slept on these: they’re extraordinarily tough and durable for Chelsea boots, they’re made with a water resistant storm welt, a variety of cool leathers, and I think the silhouette is a great balance of sleek and rugged.

 Be sure to check out my dedicated review of the Ranch boot and the rest of the brand’s surprisingly great footwear below.

 How to Shop Taylor Stitch

 Latest posts by Nick English (see all)